stealthman22/100-days-of-code/log.md

 Did a lot of reading today, there are knowledge gaps I need to fill in JS.
 Read about 2 chapters in js grammar, it's making me love ES 6.
 Studied colour theory, and learnt how to build a site in grayscale.
 Played around with the wix site builder

+DAy 26 (9th April 2019)

+Did a revision on what I learnt from my progress in Bob Tabor's begineers js course.
+Read a medium article by Sunhil Sandu on; map, reduce and filter functions in js.
+Been held up at FCC js tutorials.